arisk02/robot-fleet-management-system/docs/contributions/standups/standupContributions-12-7.md

 ## Aris
 - redid error checking due to many bugs because of the system differences
 - implemented config file capability in the default constructor

+## What we did well
+- Established and assigned issues earlier this time.
+- communicated about issues
+- collaborated and cooperated well

+## What we could improve
+- trying to stay more informed about each others tasks in order to avoid conflicts